FedeDP/libmodule/README.md

 ## Is this an event loop or an actor lib?

 Well, it is both, someway.
-It stands somewhere in the middle: it does not provide any faciliting to build an event loop; it does provide its own event loop though.
+It stands somewhere in the middle, trying to mix the 2 concepts.
+It does not provide any faciliting to build an event loop; it does provide its own event loop though.
-You may find some/lots of similarities between a libmodule MODULE and an Actor.
+You may find some/lots of similarities between a libmodule's MODULE and an Actor.
 Indeed, libmodule was heavily inspired by my own actor library experience with [akka](https://akka.io/).
 It can probably be expanded to an actor library with some work.
 I may even work on that at a certain point.